 - Beach-goers to pick out the colors, contours, and contrasts of the sand and water better.

-Bear in mind that polarized lenses don’t perform as well as non-polarized when it comes to reading digital screens or displays, making them not as common among pilots.
-Likewise, polarized lenses make it harder to distinguish shiny patches of ice for those out walking, skiing, or driving after a snowfall, even if they do reduce overall glare.
+Bear in mind that polarized lenses don’t perform as well as non-polarized when it comes to reading digital screens or displays, making them less common among pilots.
+Likewise, polarized lenses make it harder to distinguish shiny patches of ice for those out walking, skiing, snowboarding, or driving after a snowfall, even if they do reduce overall glare.